NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 The series relating to William F. Clegg contains materials that shed light on both his business ventures and personal life.
 Items featuring his businesses include letters on Hotel Clegg letterhead (1:1), blank forms from the Billiard Supply Co.
 (1:10), and W.F.
 Clegg Cigar Company stationery (1:11).
 The more personal photographs show him with this parents and siblings (1:6), him and his wife with Luther and Sarah Burton Clegg as children (1:6), and the interior and exterior of the family home at 103 North Park Drive (1:7).

 The materials pertaining to Luther Clegg highlight his service in the Navy during World War II, his career with the Fuller Brush Company, and his interest in health and fitness.
-Items that shed light on his military service include his registration card for Selective Service (2:15), a guidebook for “Survival On Land and Sea” (2:16), and programs from services held in England to celebrate victory in Europe in 1945 (2:14).
+Items that shed light on his military service include his registration card for Selective Service (2:16), a sketch of him in his sailor suit (2:14), a guidebook for “Survival On Land and Sea” (2:17), and programs from services held in England to celebrate victory in Europe in 1945 (2:15).
 His early years working for the Fuller Brush Company are reflected in his Independent Dealer’s Contract (2:2), a product manual (2:3), a dealer information booklet (2:3), and a letter from his supervisor praising his work (2:1).

 1. Clegg, W.F.
 13 folders (ca. 30 items).
 1907-1955.